SoftwareGroupInBeihang/PR_description/README.md

 ### Data Description

-All the data is presented in CSV format.
+All the data is presented in csv/pdf format.

-`Labeled modifying suggestions.csv`: The reviewer's modifying suggestions on pull request description.

 `A Survey of Pull Request Description.csv`: The questionnaire result of pull request description-related practices.

+`A Survey of Pull Request Description.pdf`: The original questionnaire document.

+`regression_ready_data.csv`: The processed data for regression.

+`pull_detail_edited.zip`: The detailed information on 70,417 pull requests with modified descriptions has been uploaded to Google Drive.
+Access link: https://drive.google.com/file/d/1szzYB9MRCjnU7N8RQHZwZ-U9b9hORqal/view

+### Code Description

+`data collection`: This folder stores all the scripts for data crawling..

+ `regression.R`: The code for two regression experiments.